luser-dr00g/inca/olmec/README.md

 object;`.
 The encoding code calls it a
 `typedef union integer { datum data; int32_t int32; } integer;`.

-A spiritual predecessor of sort is [sexp.c](https://github.com/luser-dr00g/sexp.c/blob/master/sexp.c) which employs a similar integer encoding, permitting all functions over compound data structures to be declared with integer parameter
+A spiritual predecessor of sorts is [sexp.c](https://github.com/luser-dr00g/sexp.c/blob/master/sexp.c) which employs a similar integer encoding, permitting all functions over compound data structures to be declared with integer parameter